Quick Answer, Quick Answer, Revenge Trading

 After every losing trade, take a screenshot of the chart and write one sentence about your emotional state.
 "Frustrated.
 Felt cheated."
 "Calm.
 Loss was clean."
 "Angry.
 Want to re-enter."

 Reviewing these screenshots weekly reveals patterns you can't see in real time.
-I discovered that 80% of my revenge trades happened after losses in the first 15 minutes of the session.
+I discovered that the large majority of my revenge trades happened after losses in the first 15 minutes of the session.
 Adjusting my entry window by 15 minutes eliminated most of the problem.

 Strategy 7: The Accountability Partner

 Find another trader and agree to text each other after every loss.
-"Took a loss. -$420 on NQ.
-Feeling okay, sticking to plan." or "Took a loss. -$600.
+"Took a loss on NQ.
+Feeling okay, sticking to plan."
+Or "Took a loss.
 Angry.
 Want to re-enter."

 The act of typing your emotional state to another person engages the prefrontal cortex and creates a moment of self-awareness that internal self-talk often doesn't.
 It also creates external accountability.
 If you text your partner "I'm angry, I want to re-enter" and then take the revenge trade anyway, you have to explain that in your next message.
 That social friction is surprisingly effective.

 I trade with a group of three other funded traders.
 We have a shared chat where we post after every loss.
-On days where I posted "angry, stepping away," I revenge traded 0 out of 14 times.
-On days where I didn't post, I revenge traded 6 out of 11 times.
+On days where I posted "angry, stepping away," I almost never revenge traded.
+On days where I didn't post, I revenge traded more than half the time.
+The difference is stark enough that I treat the chat as part of my risk management, not a social nicety.

 Why Prop Firm Daily Loss Limits Are Your Best Friend